Reentry in Southern Indiana — the catch-22 of coming home to Seymour, Scottsburg, Austin, Crothersville, Madison, or Salem

 System-level problem

-Indiana’s DOC does more reentry planning than it did a decade ago, but on the local ground it often feels like a paper umbrella in a storm: looks like a plan while you’re inside, then evaporates on the first wet day back home.
+Indiana DOC does more reentry planning today than it did a decade ago.
+On the ground in a small town it can still feel like a paper umbrella in a storm — looks like a plan while you’re inside, falls apart the first wet day after release.

 4. The Scott County playbook — IRACS, HIRE, and Goodwill New Beginnings